kharitonovpavel/Tenda_U11pro/README.md

 I did not develop this software, The code is sourced from the Tenda U11 driver.
 I only made some modifications to the code to adapt it to newer kernel versions.
 Apart from compilation issues, I am unable to address other problems.
+This repository was created for myself and in order to share a working driver not for Ubuntu, but for Fedora.

 ### Attention
 Before installing the driver, delete all aic8800-related folders under /lib/firmware.